 Official Free-Response Questions

-There may not be very many complete released exams, but there are tons of available free-response questions from previous administrations of the test.
+There may not be very many complete released exams, but there are tons of free-response questions available from previous administrations of the test.
 These are great practice, not just for practicing complete essays, but for practicing writing thesis statements, outlines, and so on.
 What’s also great about these is that most of them come with sample response and scoring guidelines, so you’ll be able to see exactly what makes a high-quality AP essay by College Board standards.
 Be aware, though, that some of the prose and poetry excerpts can’t be reprinted due to copyright concerns.

 Sample Questions From the Course and Exam Description

-The AP English Literature Course and Exam Description has practice multiple-choice questions and practice free-response questions.
+The AP English Literature Course and Exam Description has practice multiple-choice questions and free-response questions.
 They don’t add up to a complete test--there are only 46 multiple-choice questions and a whopping six free response (enough for two tests!)--but they are great for simple practice.

 Your AP teacher may have access to copies of old AP exams that you can use for practice.
 She probably can’t let you take them out of the classroom, but she may be allowed to loan them to you in a supervised setting.
 This is because teachers can purchase resources directly from the College Board that students can’t.
 Asking your teacher may not bear fruit, but it’s worth a try.